 What is this Greek word "agape" as the Bible defines it?
-In Mark 12 we find Jesus stating:
+In Mark 12 we find Jesus stating the following.

 "If you really fulfill the royal law according to the Scripture, 'You shall love your neighbor as yourself,' you do well; " (James 2:8)

 The first four commandments of God's law tell us how we are to treat Him.
 God also is our neighbor in the universe (Jeremiah 12:14).
 He is the neighbor that rules.
 Therefore, we see that loving God and our fellow man - as translated from the Greek word Agape – manifests itself by keeping God's commandments.
 It is not just FEELING good but it is DOING good: “. . . love is the fulfillment of the law."
 (Romans 13:10).